Atlanta

 Watch the home run:

-Listen to WSB Radio call
+Listen to WSB Radio call:

-Hank’s final goodbye where he made history
+Hank’s final goodbye at the site where he made history:

-More Channel 2 interviews
+More Channel 2 interviews: